This post has been updated to reflect Udemy’s course pricing model in 2018. Enjoy!

 The bottom line

-At the end of the day, Udemy is a marketplace and they get to control your students and prices.
+At the end of the day, Udemy is a marketplace.
+As is true of any online course marketplace, they have full control over their policies and restrictions, including the price limits of courses sold on their platform.
 That’s their business model and they can change it if they feel like it helps their business, their instructors, and their students.
-Only time will tell whether this move makes sense.

 Fortunately, you as an instructor have an option.
 You don’t have to stay with Udemy if you don’t want to.
 At the same time, you aren’t in a contract with Udemy, meaning you can sell your courses there as well as on your own site with your own pricing.

-Our verdict?
-You don’t have to pick one or the other!
-Use Udemy as a marketing channel to drive traffic to your branded site where you can create a real business.
+Use Udemy as a marketing channel to drive traffic to your branded site where you can create a profitable and sustainable business that you control.
 With Thinkific, you can create your branded site in less than an hour!